elliedrui/rp-cad/README.md

 # rp-cad

-Welcome to rp-cad This is designed to be used as a computer aided dispatch by fivem roleplay communities as either an external webapp or an api to be accessed by an ingame GUI, which will be an eventual release or can be coded by fivem devs with a functional understanding of api usage.
+Welcome to rp-cad.
+This is designed to be used as a computer aided dispatch by fivem roleplay communities as either an external webapp or an api to be accessed by an ingame GUI, which will be an eventual release or can be coded by fivem devs with a functional understanding of api usage.

 ## Installation
 Add this line to your application's Gemfile:

 `gem 'rp-cad'`

 And then execute:

 `$ bundle install`

 Or install it yourself as:

 `$ gem install rp-cad`

 ## Usage

-make sure all dependencies are install and then run `shotgun`
+Make sure all dependencies are install and then run `shotgun`

 ## Development##